 *Only eat fruit if it has been at least 2 hours after consuming any other food to avoid a major improper food combination.

 7. Avoid All Snacking and Grazing

 One of the biggest downfalls to weight loss is the habit of snacking and grazing.
-Since our main goal for weight loss is to improve the digestion, we must allow proper time between meals to give our hard-working digestive fire a break.
+Since our main goal for weight loss is to improve digestion, we must allow proper time between meals to give our hard-working digestive fire a break.
 Since an average meal takes at least 5 to 6 hours to digest, we must be diligent to not eat before this time frame.
-Other ill-effects from snacking include reduced metabolism, toxic build-up, weakened pancreas, poor food choices, improper food combinations, overeating, eating without true hunger, and symptoms of indigestion (gas, bloating, hyperacidity, dull appetite, constipation, etc).
+Other ill-effects of snacking include reduced metabolism, toxic build-up, weakened pancreas, poor food choices, improper food combinations, overeating, eating without true hunger, and symptoms of indigestion (gas, bloating, hyperacidity, dull appetite, constipation, etc).

-If you are eating the healthy ratios mentioned above (see number three), the large amount of fiber and lean protein should help to sustain your hunger and energy between meals.
+If you are eating the healthy ratios mentioned above (see number three), a large amount of fiber and lean protein should help to sustain your hunger and energy between meals.
 If you are still finding yourself with unabiding hunger, then taking in some ginger tea with honey; a cup of CCF Tea; a cup of broth; or a handful of berries can be a good compromise.

 8. Avoid Cold Beverages – Drink Hot Water Between Meals

 This is another important guideline that may take some getting used to for many people.
 Drinking excessively cold or iced beverages is a direct way to douse your digestive fire, slow down your metabolism, and create indigestion and toxic accumulation in your gut.
 All of these factors will lead to weight gain, especially if you are already prone to this in the first place.
 Alternatively, drinking warm to hot water between meals will improve digestion and metabolism while gently flushing out the system.